WPML, qTranslate X or Polylang – The Three Most Popular Multilingual WordPress Plugins Compared (2019)

 By activating the optional WPML Media Translation module, you can easily display the same media files, such as images, in all of the different language versions of a piece of content.
 You can then add image captions and other media file text in the same language as the rest of the article.
 This takes place without duplicating the media files.
 If you’ve already added media files to your site, activating the WPML Media Translation module gives you the option of duplicating the file information for existing content, saving you time and server space.

-Polylang has an optional media module that can be enabled to give you more options for handling images and other media files.
+Polylang has an optional media module that can be enabled to give you more choices for handling images and other media files.
 Again, when translating media file information, the files aren’t duplicated.
-Instead, the multilingual media file title, description, and alternative text are stored for each file and then displayed on your site.
+Instead, the multilingual media file title, description, and alternative text are stored for each file, and then displayed on your site.

 Number of Languages Supported

-With qTranslate X, you get 29 languages to work with by default, but you’re free to add any extra languages to your site yourself, or submit them to the qTranslate X development team for addition to the plugin.
+With qTranslate XT, you get 33 languages to work with by default, but you’re free to add any extra languages to your site yourself.

 Language Switching Options